Buffalo Chicken Spaghetti Squash

 Step 4: Assemble & Serve

-You can serve in a fun spaghetti squash boat (like pictured), or transfer the squash to bowls, whatever you prefer.
+You can serve in a fun spaghetti squash bowls (like pictured), or scrape the squash out and transfer to bowls, whatever you prefer.

 Spoon the chicken and buffalo sauce mixture onto the spaghetti squash.
 Drizzle with more hot sauce, ranch, and sprinkle with parsley and celery.